Bioconductor/BBS/Doc/Prepare-macOS-Big-Sur-HOWTO.md

 `brew uninstall --ignore-dependencies <formula>` and its dependencies can be cleaned up with `brew autoremove`.

-TESTING: If R is already installed on the machine, start it, and do:

-    if (!require(reticulate))
-        install.packages("reticulate", repos="https://cran.r-project.org")
-    ## py_config() should display the path to the system-wide Python
-    ## interpreter returned by the 'which python3' command above.
-    ## It should also display this note:
-    ##   NOTE: Python version was forced by RETICULATE_PYTHON
-    py_config()

 #### Install Python 3 modules needed by BBS